iamgmujtaba/vid2tc/README.md

 # Generate Thumbnail Containers from Videos like YouTube

 This repository explains the process of generating thumbnail containers from videos.
 In recent years, several methods have been designed to improve the demanding timeline manipulation for video browsing.
 One of the most popular methods for web-based video players is using lightweight thumbnail containers.
-Users can easily skim through the video player and instantly preview a lengthy video by watching the thumbnail preview in the web player interface.
+Users can quickly skim through the video player and instantly preview a lengthy video by watching the thumbnail preview in the web player interface.
 As the thumbnails are easy to integrate and navigate in web-based video players, several famous video-on-demand (VoD) streaming platforms adopt these in their end-user video players [ref1](https://arxiv.org/abs/2201.09049).

 <p align="center">
   <img src="https://github.com/iamgmujtaba/vid2tc/blob/master/figures/thumb_sample.png" width="550" height="300">